saurookadook/kafka-course/JS/lab7/exercise.md

 - One to have the most reliable configuration
 - Another one to represent a less reliable configuration

-This is a traditional setup where in general you may default to being reliable, but for some topics you can choose to prioritize performance over durability
+This is a traditional setup where, in general, you may default to being reliable but you can choose to prioritize performance over durability for some topics

+> *Windows*
+>
+> ```
+> ./bin/windows/kafka-topics.bat --create --bootstrap-server localhost:9092 \
+> --replication-factor 3 --partitions 3 --topic ol_reliable
+>
+> ./bin/windows/kafka-topics.bat --create --bootstrap-server localhost:9092 \
+> --replication-factor 3 --partitions 3 \
+> --config unclean.leader.election.enable=false min.insync.replicas=1
+> --topic basically_covfefe
+> ```
+>
+> *Unix*
+>
+> ```
+> ./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 \
+> --replication-factor 3 --partitions 3 --topic ol_reliable
+>
+> ./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 \
+> --replication-factor 3 --partitions 3 \
+> --config unclean.leader.election.enable=false min.insync.replicas=1
+> --topic basically_covfefe
+> ```

 3- For each topic create a Producer and Consumer that ensures the reliability of the whole system

 4- Test the system.

 Although it is difficult to force the situation of putting down a broker **just** before the followers read the message, we will try to simulate some scenarios.